Playa Vista, Los Angeles

-Playa Vista is a neighborhood in the Westside area of Los Angeles, California.
+Playa Vista is a neighborhood in the Westside area of Los Angeles, California, United States.
 The area was the headquarters of Hughes Aircraft Company from 1941 to 1985 and the site of the construction of the Hughes H-4 Hercules "Spruce Goose" aircraft.
 The area began development in 2002 as a planned community with residential, commercial, and retail components.
 The community attracted businesses in technology, media and entertainment and is part of Silicon Beach.

 History

 Tongva Native Americans

 The Tongva inhabited the location now occupied by Playa Vista at the village of Guashna.
-A Tongva sacred burial site is located here: "about 1,000 Native American remains [...] had been exhumed during construction," grave sites that were deemed sacred by the Tongva people.
+A Tongva sacred burial site is located here: "about 1,000 Native American remains ... had been exhumed during construction," grave sites that were deemed sacred by the Tongva people.
 The remains were discovered after construction began.
 In 2008, the remains "were laid to rest and covered with white seashells during a sacred burial ceremony near the Westchester bluffs."
 Playa Vista planned a museum to educate people about the Ballona wetlands and the Gabrieliño-Tongva tribe.
 The Westchester/Playa Vista Discovery Center opened in 2020, which features a small monument.